yourbestregard/AzmunaasToolbox/playintegrityfix_injects_changelog.md

-# v1017
+# v1018

-- updated and adjusted based on the latest release version.
+- updated and adjusted based on the latest CI version.
-- bring back auto set security patch.